-This topic contains 1 reply, has 1 voice, and was last updated by Guru 2 months, 3 weeks ago.
+- This topic has 1 reply, 1 voice, and was last updated 8 months ago by Guru.

 I am struggling with something that occurred at last month’s campout – I did take part in it believing that all proper channels had been notified and this was a “last resort” situation.
 Background – we have a Scout that took a vape device to summer camp.
 His mother notified the SM that the item was missing because she believed that the Scout took it with him to Summer Camp.
 The SM spoke to the Scout and it was turned in.
 End of story.